dvdmtw98/blog/Post Vault/articles/2021-03-10-overthewire-bandit-level-22-level-23.md

 And there we go we have the password for the next level !!!

-Logout of the current session and start next level as bandit23
+Logout of the current session and start the next level as bandit23

 ```
 > ssh bandit23@bandit.labs.overthewire.org -p 2220